 Also, don’t trust the weather forecast alone.
 Often, the temperatures might look ok, but the wind makes a huge difference.

-Weather alerts and road closures
+7. Keep an eye on weather alerts and road closures

 Make sure to always check if there are any weather alerts or road closures when traveling in Iceland.
 While it’s always a good idea to keep an eye on the weather forecast and any safety warnings, it’s absolutely essential to do this if visiting Iceland outside of the summer season.